sublimelsp/LSP/docs/troubleshooting.md

 * On OS-X: Install the [SublimeFixMacPath](https://github.com/int3h/SublimeFixMacPath) package
 * On OS-X: Use `launchctl setenv` to set PATH for OS-X UI applications.

-### 3. Multiple root folders?

-Have you added multiple folders to your Sublime workspace?
-LSP may not handle your second folder as expected, see [this issue](https://github.com/sublimelsp/LSP/issues/81) for more details.

 ## Known Issues

 ### Completions not shown after certain keywords